Halle Arbaugh

 BIOGRAPHY

-Halle Arbaugh is a writer and filmmaker.
-She is the author of a forthcoming novel that has been developed for TV/film by Big Beach Films, the production studio responsible for Little Miss Sunshine, The Farewell, and A Beautiful Day in the Neighborhood.
-She is writing/producing additional projects for television with Big Beach and HBO.
+Halle Arbaugh is an author, screenwriter and filmmaker.
+Her debut novel has been optioned for TV/film by Big Beach Films, the production studio responsible for Little Miss Sunshine, The Farewell, and A Beautiful Day in the Neighborhood.
+Additionally, Halle works as an executive producer in film and television, and has worked in development on producing and/or writing film/tv projects with Big Beach, A24, Disney, Hulu, The Weinstein Co., HBO, and others.

 Halle's written work and photography has been published by and included in anthologies from the Washington Post, Random House, Heinemann, Spider Magazine, Figment and Her Daily.